 Filter Medium

-A porous filter medium contains microscopic cellulose fibres and synthetic fibres such as polyester and glass. it helps to increase filtering durability and efficiency.
-It’s also saturated with resin to offer stiffness and strength. high-performance filters are designed with more synthetic fibres.
+A porous filter medium contains microscopic cellulose fibers and synthetic fibers such as polyester and glass.
+It enhances the durability and efficiency of the filtering process.
+Additionally, resin saturation provides stiffness and strength. high-performance filters are designed with more synthetic fibers.

 Pleats

 The folded filter medium creates a greater total surface area.
-Well, the thickness of the medium will determine how many pleats there are.
+The thickness of the medium determines the number of pleats.

 Center Steel Tube

 This oil filter part provides structure to the filter and allows filtered oil to return to the engine.
-The number, size, and position of holes will ensure the effectiveness of the oil flow and not be restricted.
+The holes’ number, size, and position will ensure that the oil flow remains effective and unrestricted.

 Relief Valve

-Because oil can be too thick to filter on a cold start, the engine needs to be prevented from starving.
-An oil filter is designed with a relief valve that opens when enough pressure is produced to force the calibrated spring downward.
-This allows unfiltered oil into the centre tube through the top.
+On a cold start, oil can be too thick to filter, so we need to prevent the engine from starving.
+A relief valve in an oil filter opens when sufficient pressure pushes the calibrated spring downward.
+This allows unfiltered oil into the center tube through the top.

 End Disc

-An end disc, which is made of either fibre or metal, is used to stop the unfiltered oil from leaking into the centre tube.
+An end disc, which is made of either fiber or metal, is used to stop the unfiltered oil from leaking into the center tube.
 This end disc is bonded to each end of the filter medium.

 Retainer